-- 5.4 It is not the responsibility of school staff to investigate welfare concerns or determine the truth of any disclosure or allegation.
-All staff, however, have a duty to recognise concerns and pass the information on in accordance with the procedures outlined in this policy. - 5.5 The Designated Safeguarding Lead (DSL) should be used as a first point of contact for concerns and queries regarding any safeguarding concern in our school.
+5.4 It is not the responsibility of school staff to investigate welfare concerns or determine the truth of any disclosure or allegation.
+All staff, however, have a duty to recognise concerns and pass the information on in accordance with the procedures outlined in this policy.

+5.5 The Designated Safeguarding Lead (DSL) should be used as a first point of contact for concerns and queries regarding any safeguarding concern in our school.
 Any member of staff or visitor to the school who receives a disclosure of abuse or suspects that a child is at risk of harm must report it immediately to the DSL or, if unavailable, to the alternate designated person.
-In the absence of either of the above, the matter should be brought to the attention of the most senior member of staff. - 5.6 All concerns about a child or young person should be reported without delay and recorded in writing either using Cpoms (for staff with access), or using the agreed template (see Appendix 1).
-Records should include: - a clear and comprehensive summary of the concern - details of how the concern was followed up and resolved - a note of any action taken, decisions reached and the outcome - 5.7 Following receipt of any information raising concern, the DSL will consider what action to take and seek advice from the Norfolk Children's Advice & Duty Service (CADS) as required.
-All information and actions taken, including the reasons for any decisions made, will be fully documented. - 5.8 All referrals will be made in line with Norfolk Children's Services procedures as outlined in Appendix 3. - 5.9 If, at any point, there is a risk of immediate serious harm to a child a referral should be made to Norfolk CADS immediately.
+In the absence of either of the above, the matter should be brought to the attention of the most senior member of staff.

+5.6 All concerns about a child or young person should be reported without delay and recorded in writing using CPOMS or the template in Appendix 1.
+Records should include:

+- a clear and comprehensive summary of the concern - details of how the concern was followed up and resolved - a note of any action taken, decisions reached and the outcome

+5.7 Following receipt of any information raising concern, the DSL will consider what action to take and seek advice from the Norfolk Children's Advice & Duty Service (CADS) as required.
+All information and actions taken, including the reasons for any decisions made, will be fully documented.

+5.8 All referrals will be made in line with Norfolk Children's Services procedures as outlined in Appendix 3.

+5.9 If, at any point, there is a risk of immediate serious harm to a child a referral should be made to Norfolk CADS immediately.
 Anybody can make a referral in these circumstances.
 If the child's situation does not appear to be improving the staff member with concerns should press for re-consideration by raising concerns again with the DSL and/or the Headteacher.
-Concerns should always lead to help for the child at some point. - 5.10 Staff should always follow the reporting procedures outlined in this policy in the first instance.
-However, they may also share information directly with Norfolk CADS, or the police if: - the situation is an emergency and the designated senior person, their alternate and the Headteacher are all unavailable;
+Concerns should always lead to help for the child at some point.

+5.10 Staff should always follow the reporting procedures outlined in this policy in the first instance.
+However, they may also share information directly with Norfolk CADS, or the police if:

-they are convinced that a direct report is the only way to ensure the pupil's safety.
+- the situation is an emergency and the designated senior person, their alternate and the Headteacher are all unavailable; - they are convinced that a direct report is the only way to ensure the pupil's safety.